MeetMangrove/playbook/the_rules.md

 ### Mangrove Friends
 Mangrove friends are people revolving around Mangrove.
 They share the mindset, the vision and are interested in being part of the ecosystem.

-Some of the benefits of being a mangrove friend includes:
+Some of the benefits of being a mangrove friend include:

 - Being invited to the Mangrove retreats
 - Being part of the Slack “Mangrove Friends” which contains several helpful services